valerionew/unisolder-notes/README.md

 Many thanks to the contributors @rsre and @lauer2356/EricLau

-~~Currently i'm on page 100 of the topic.
+~~Currently I'm on page 100 of the topic.
 This is just a reminder for myself, ignore it~~